GENTLEMAN'S GAME

 TOURNAMENT

 If a game lasts for more than 3 minutes then the ‘bonkers minute’ will be applied.
-Each competitor will take it in turns to strike each other’s conker.
-If neither conker has been smashed at the end of the bonkers minute, then the player who strikes the nut the most times during this period will be judged the winner.
+Each competitor takes turns to strike the other’s conker.
+If neither conker has been smashed at the end of the minute, then the player with the most strikes will be judged the winner.

 STREET CONKERS